-Laws also vary in the level of immunity they provide to naloxone prescribers for any acts or omissions performed in good faith related to the prescribing of naloxone or the eventual administration of naloxone.
+Laws also vary in the level of immunity provided to opioid antagonist prescribers for any acts or omissions performed in good faith related to the prescribing of naloxone or the eventual administration of an opioid antagonist.
 Most states (28) offer immunity from civil liability, criminal liability, and professional disciplinary actions.
 Puerto Rico also offers immunity from civil, criminal, and professional liability.
-A total of five states and the District of Columbia only provide prescribers with immunity from civil liability, and six states only provide prescribers with immunity from civil liability.
-The remaining states offer immunity from civil liability (three states), immunity from professional disciplinary liability only (two states), and immunity from civil and professional liability (three states).
-Finally, there are three states where prescriber immunity is not addressed in statute.
+Five states and the District of Columbia only provide prescribers with immunity from civil and criminal liability, while six states only provide prescribers with immunity from civil liability.
+The remaining states offer immunity from criminal and professional liability (three states), immunity from professional disciplinary liability only (two states), and immunity from civil and professional liability (three states).
+Finally, in three states and the remainder of U.S. territories, the jurisdiction's laws do not address prescriber immunity in statute.